DanielGausi/AudioWerkzeugeBibliothek/README.md

 ### Bug fixes and changes in 3.1.1

 * Fixed some possible Range Exceptions in "Rating" and "Private" ID3v2-Frames

+### New features in version 3.0

+- new: Support for Opus-Files
+- new: Support for Cover Art in Vorbis Comments
+- Extensive refactoring (see below).

 ## Important note for upgrading from version 2.0